shabububu/iawa/README.md

   end
   ```

-* Modify `config/locales/en.yml` to set the image text
+* Modify `config/locales/en.yml` to set the image text.
+For example:

   ```
   en: